 Work-at-home employees in the BPO industry face many unique challenges, including isolation, lack of office socialization, and distractions at home or from family members.
 On the other hand, they have some distinct advantages such as greater flexibility for time management and decreased stress due to the short commute to their at-home desk.

-BPO companies can improve their seasonal, virtual staffing by fostering a culture of engagement and communication.
+BPO companies can improve their seasonal, virtual staffing by fostering a culture of employee engagement and communication.
 To do this, they need to engage employees in the same way as their onsite counterparts: supporting them with technology while ensuring a positive work-life balance, career development, and engagement.

 Here are three ways to achieve the high level of support that your work-at-home employees need.